-Remember to engage with your leads and build lasting relationships actively.
+Remember to engage with your leads and build lasting relationships actively when prospecting on LinkedIn.
 This approach requires a human touch, so don’t try to automate everything.
 Instead, use the technology to streamline repetitive or tedious tasks and get things done faster.

 Complementing your LinkedIn messaging strategy with a commenting strategy will also help move things along quickly since you’d be making yourself visible to leads with various contact points.
 Unlike LinkedIn messaging, commenting appears less salesy, especially if your intentions are to break the ice and build rapport before getting into a sales conversation.

 Plus, AI commenting tools like Engage AI are extension-based but advocates for the human making the final decision.
 This means that it conveniently works directly within LinkedIn but does not fall under the automation tool category, making it safe to leverage for optimal sales results.

 - Start sending LinkedIn InMail messages to drive brand recognition and generate leads;

 - Define and segment your audience to better target your outreach efforts;

 - Personalize your messages for each customer segment and add a human touch to your communications;